B1.5 Read, represent, compare, and order decimal numbers up to hundredths, in various contexts.

 • Determine three decimal numbers between 0.55 and 0.62.

-• Determine three numbers within 1 tenth of 2.8.
+• Determine three numbers within one tenth of 2.8.

 Context includes all the information surrounding a given situation.
 To deeply understand the meaning of the quantity represented by a decimal number, students must analyze it in its context.
-Like a fraction, a decimal number represents a part of a whole.
+Like a fraction, a decimal number includes a fractional part of the whole.
 The magnitude of the quantity represented by a decimal number is therefore entirely dependent on the magnitude of the whole.

-However, in some situations, it is important to recognize that different decimal numbers are not referencing the same whole.
+However, in some situations, it is important to recognize that decimal numbers may not be referencing the same whole.

 Example